hphelion/documentation/community/community.name-resolution.md

 <p style="font-size: small;"> <a href="/helion/community/">&#9664; PREV</a> | <a href="/helion/community/">&#9650; UP</a> | <a href="/helion/community/install-overview/">NEXT &#9654;</a> </p>
 -->

-# Enable name resolution from tenant VMs in the overcloud
+# HP Helion OpenStack&reg;: Enable Name Resolution from Tenant VMs in the Overcloud

-This page provides instructions for setting a default DNS name server for your HP Helion OpenStack Community cloud.
+This page provides instructions for setting a default DNS name server for your HP Helion OpenStack cloud.
 These steps need to be performed prior to installation.

 **Note:** After the installation, you can specify DNS servers on a per-subnet basis using the `neutron subnet-create --dns-nameserver` command.
 Refer to the OpenStack documentation, such as [Advanced Networking operations](http://docs.openstack.org/admin-guide-cloud/content/advanced_networking.html).